pakmat7/runtime/README.md

 _WARNING: project is in development and not ready for production use._

+### Project goals

+#### Short term
+- Update documentation for both the C++ kernel and the JS API and modules
+- Get Tests for the JS portion working
+- Maintain what's currently here
+- Maintain build tooling for easy development

+#### Long term
+- Upgrade v8 to a more modern version
+- Implement threads with v8 Isolates

 ### Installation

 First thing is the command line tool `runtime-cli`, it will add `runtime` command to the shell.
 Type `runtime` to get full usage help.